 If you are looking for a bat somewhere between the hardness of a Maple bat and an Ash bat, then a Birch bat is what you might be looking for.
 Birch is not as hard as maple but a little bit harder than ash and you will recognize birch bats by their curly grain lines.

 One reason why major league players use birch is that the wood’s hardness increases with every impact.
 So, the more you use it, the harder it gets.
 Birch also combines the hardness of maple and the flexibility of ash.

 While birch might sound like the perfect bat for all players, it is the third most popular bat due to a few reasons, but it does seem to be growing in popularity with time.
 The reason birch isn’t popular among major baseball players is that it tends to have a breaking point when it breaks after a certain number of impacts.
-Birch bats tend to break after 30 to 50 contacts.
+Players notice their birch bats tend to break after making 30 to 50 contacts with a pitch.